gianlucaS24/Master_Paper/README.md

 ## -------- NOTE --------- ##
 This repository is temporary and meaningful only up till paper publication.
 Once it will be out, a new repository complete of image, plots, code and anything else will be made public.
 Enjoy and stay tuned :)
 ##
-Code is updated to Dec 17th 2025 : now it is possible to choose profile and prior type to insert in the function declaration without modifying the content of the class.
+Code is updated to Dec 23rd 2025 : now it is possible to choose profile and prior type to insert in the function declaration without modifying the content of the class.
 Multi-source Sérsic fit is also possible to select alongside the mask performed with SEP.
+The reshaping of the PSF is now tuned on any size of the cutouts.